From the Vault: Do I Really Need That?

 https://web.archive.org/web/20140602020809im_/http:/1.bp.blogspot.com/-7edod7edY_8/U2bytIxDYGI/AAAAAAAANMA/KvXnKI0Z6eg/s1600/IMG_5802.JPG

-"Exhibit D" - The wicker chair.
+Exhibit D - The wicker chair.

-Oh come on!
+Oh, come on!
 It's a wicker chair!

 So it's got a few loose sticks on the legs.
 It's still pretty.
 It's still functional.
 It's still comfortable!
 Isn't that reason enough?
 Here, I'll sit in it right now if that'll make you happy.

-It's about seeing potential and the creative process of finding a new purpose for that which is deemed worthless.
+And so the inner dialogue goes.
+But here's the deal: Junking isn't a rational sport.
+Junking is an ART!
+It's about seeing potential in cast-offs and the creative process of finding new purpose for that which is deemed worthless.

 Do I need that?
 Perhaps I do.